bronzeRaf/UnixTimer/README.md

 ## Run

 After the compile process run the mytime.exe given the command and its arguments, separated by spaces.
-The timer will respond with the runtime of the command.
+The timer will respond with the real time, the cpu system time and the cpu user time of the command.
 For example:

 ``` $ ./mytime /bin/ls -la```